Jamaliela/MappalachiaProject/README.md

 # Mappalachia

 After World War II, Berea College created a general studies course called "Man and the Humanities," in which students studied literature, music, and art.
 One of the first assignments asked students to draw their home community.
-Mappalachia is a web platform that uses [Omeka Classic](https://omeka.org/classic/) to share their drawings that depict glimpses of life in the Appalachian region.
+Mappalachia is a web platform that uses [Omeka Classic](https://omeka.org/classic/) to share students drawings that depict glimpses of life in the Appalachian region.
 This is in an effort to make these drawings available to alumni, scholars, and the public.

 ## Before Running